Europa-UVS

 How It Works

-“Light enters a telescope and bounces off a mirror,” said Kurt Retherford, a staff scientist at the Southwest Research Institute in San Antonio, TX, and principal investigator for Europa-UVS.
+“Light enters a telescope and bounces off a mirror,” said Kurt Retherford, a staff scientist at the Southwest Research Institute in San Antonio, Texas, and principal investigator for Europa-UVS.
 “The instrument focuses the light through a slit.
 Then the light lands on a grating that disperses the light across a detector,” he said.
 “It’s like a digital image you take with a cell phone camera.”

 “It’s much like a digital image that you get on your cell phone camera.”